 It includes local events, classes, exhibitions, programmes, call-outs, opportunities and area updates as well as funding and job opportunities.

-Please feel free to contact us or forward some text and highres image that you would like to be included in the newsletter to firstname.lastname@example.org by 5pm on Wednesday for inclusion the next day.
+Please feel free to contact us or forward some text and highres image that you would like to be included in the newsletter to email@example.com by 5pm on Wednesday for inclusion the next day.

 The history of the Cultural Interest Group

 The CIG was founded in 2010 to build a local network of stakeholders with the shared goal of "Creating a vibrant inclusive creative community in Hackney Wick, Fish Island and the wider Queen Elizabeth Olympic Park area through sustainable engagement and support" as a way of preserving the creative soul of the neighbourhood in the face of large-scale regeneration.
 The CIG adopted the role of helping to facilitate the conditions in which HWFI's valuable grassroots creative cluster could take an active role in the regeneration process as a key stakeholder rather than be displaced by it.

 Today, the CIG supports the local creative economy by encouraging mutually beneficial relationships between creative practitioners, residents, businesses, the public sector, the 3rd sector, academic, cultural and creative institutes and the development sector.